Stafford Loan Program

 Under the Direct Loan Program, the funds come directly from the federal government.
 Funds for the FFEL will come from the bank, credit union, or other lender that participates in the program.

-The terms and conditions of both lending programs are similar.
-The amounts you may borrow are the same whether you get a Direct Stafford Loan or a FFEL Stafford.
-The primary differences between the two programs are the source of the funds and the repayment provisions.
 For either type of Stafford Loan, you must fill out a Federal Student Aid Application (FAFSA).
 After your FAFSA is processed, your school will review the results and will inform you about your Stafford Loan eligibility.
 You will also have to sign a promissory note.
-In part 2, we'll cover the qualifications you must meet to apply for a Stafford Loan.
+In part 2 of the Stafford Loan Program, we'll cover the qualifications you must meet to apply for a Stafford Loan.

-Stafford Loan Information: Part 1 | Part 2
+Stafford Loan Program Part 1 | Stafford Loan Program Part 2